High School

 Focus Area Electives

-High school students can explore their interests as they choose electives from six Focus Areas, which provides greater depth of learning in career-oriented curricula.
+High school students can explore their interests as they choose electives from six Focus Areas (Arts, Biomedical Science, Business, Law & Ethics, Jewish Studies, and Technology), which provides greater depth of learning in career-oriented curricula.
+For information about the elective courses offered during the 2025-26 school year, please see our Focus Area Course Guide.

 Technology